f5devcentral/f5-agility-labs-containers/docs/class1/module4/lab1.rst

 #.
 On the jumphost open a terminal and start an SSH session with kube-master1.

-   ..
-You should already have an open SSH session with kube-master1 from
+   You should already have an open SSH session with kube-master1 from the previous module.
+As before all the necessary files are on **kube-master1** in ~/agilitydocs/docs/class4/lab-files
-      the previous module

-   ..
-As before all the necessary files are on **kube-master1** in
-      ~/agilitydocs/docs/class4/lab-files

 BIG-IP Setup
 ------------